l337Rooster/Korean-language-parser/README.md

  ('.':SF')]
 ```
 with the **"은"** re-tagged as **TOP_4**, indicating it is definitely a topic-marking particle, and **"었"** re-tagged as **PSX_31** indicating
-it a specific past-tense conjugating predicate suffix.
+it is a specific past-tense conjugating predicate suffix.
 These remappings help the parsers described later and link to custom annotations and
 labels and references to be displlayed in the parser front-end.

 All the custom-tag mapping and grammar-pattern recognition is driven by specs in the ``backend.tagmap`` module.
 Theses specs are all provided